 All pupils will have access to a broad and balanced curriculum which is suitable for all our pupils.
-We take pride I providing a creative and stimulating curriculum.
+We take pride in providing a creative and stimulating curriculum.
 We set high expectations for all pupils, encouraging them to be the best that they can be.
-Teachers try to take into account the ideas and interests of the children when planning work to ensure the children feel ownership of their learning.
 Creative Fridays enable the class teacher to immerse the children in a project or area of learning for a full day.
 This means they can look in depth at one or more areas of the curriculum and spend time developing knowledge and skills, and create a quality piece of work as part of this.

-We adjust the curriculum for each child with SEN to make sure that they can access the subjects at their own level and make progress (this is called 'differentiation').
+We adjust the curriculum for each child with SEND to make sure that they can access the subjects at their own level and make progress (this is called 'differentiation').
 In some lessons children are encouraged to self-select the level of work they work with.
 This enables children to challenge themselves if they feel confident in an area, and enables children who are less confident to have a practise before moving forward with more difficult tasks.
 All classes are taught about the skills that an effective learner uses, and how different challenges can impact on this.
 We teach neuroscience as part of our curriculum for children to develop an understanding of why they may find somethings challenging, this includes behaviour as well as learning.